MarieJosec/PDE_Axons_Innerv/README.md

 Library of functions in order to compute the examples.
 The functions are organized in the following categories:
 * the setting of the parameters,
-* the discritization and computation of the coupled PDE and ODE equations,
+* the discretization and computation of the coupled PDE and ODE equations,
 * the in silico denervation,
 * the visualization of the results.